Вопросы и ответы

 What sort of tablet or phone device is best?

 Most Android devices should work with LineSmarts.
+We have never had any reports to the contrary.
 There are a great number of Android devices and LineSmarts has only been tested on some of them.
-If incompatibility issues arise please let us know by contacting us at firstname.lastname@example.org.
+If incompatibility issues arise please let us know by contacting us at email@example.com.

-Generally there are a few minimum requirements that a user should check before deciding on a device.
+Generally there are a couple of requirements a user should check for before deciding on a device.
 The device needs to have a rear facing camera and accelerometers.
 The Android version must be 4.1 or later.
 To work well the user should also consider the following:

 - Camera – the camera is probably the most important instrument for LineSmarts.
 The number of megapixels is not necessarily a good indicator of quality.
 If possible users should trial cameras by photographing aerial wires to see how well they are captured.
 The camera should not have optical zoom.